Projects per year

 Biography

 Daniel Fitzpatrick writes on property rights in contexts of natural disasters and climate change.
 In 2007 he won the Hart Article Prize from the UK Socio-Legal Association.
-He has authored or co-authored 6 books, and has published in the Yale Law Journal, Law and Society Review, the Yale Journal of International Law, Regulation & Governance, and Law and Social Inquiry.
+He has authored or co-authored 6 books, and has published in the Yale Law Journal, Law and Society Review, the Yale Journal of International Law, Regulation & Governance, the American Journal of Comparative Law, and Law and Social Inquiry.
 He has been a Global Visiting Professor at New York University School of Law, a Visiting Professor at the National University of Singapore; a Visiting Professor at the University of Muenster; and a Distinguished Visitor at the University of Toronto.
-In 2022, he will take up a position as Scholar-in-Residence at the Woodrow Wilson Institute for International Scholars in Washington DC.
+In 2022, he was a Scholar-in-Residence at the Woodrow Wilson Institute for International Scholars in Washington DC.

 Professor Fitzpatrick joined Monash University from the Australian National University in 2017.
 At ANU, he acted as Director of the Centre for Commercial Law, and established the Masters in Law, Governance and Development.
 He was nominated for a Vice-Chancellor’s excellence in education award in 2010, and an ANU College of Law teaching excellence award in 2011.